keymon/springerpe.github.io/_posts/2014-05-21-the-other-side-of-a-technical-assessement.md

 share: true
 ---

-Have you ever consider that your technical assessment can help you to attract the right people?
+Have you ever considered that your technical assessment can help you to attract the right people?

-Early last year I took a more active role in the recruiting process for a Systems Engineer - [sadly aka DevOps Engineer](http://www.infoq.com/news/2014/03/devops) - for the development team I was member of in [Springer](http://joinit.springer.com/).
+Early last year I took a more active role in the recruiting process for a Systems Engineer - [sadly aka DevOps Engineer](http://www.infoq.com/news/2014/03/devops) - for the development team I was a member of at [Springer](http://joinit.springer.com/).
 Specifically I was involved in the technical process, reviewing CV's and being part of the face to face technical interviews.

 Soon I got myself in the skin of the candidates, and I recalled the multiple times I was on that side.
 One of the parts that I always found interesting was the *technical assessments*.

 My personal view of the technical assessment
 ----------------------------------

-Usually the main goal of these assessments is just filter out candidates to reduce the time "wasted" by your engineers and, maybe, provide some context for some questioning later.
+Usually the main goal of these assessments is just to filter out candidates to reduce the time "wasted" by your engineers and, maybe, provide some context for some questioning later.
 I also think that **prompt feedback is quite a fair point**, but IMHO these assessments are much more than that.

-When I did these tests as a candidate I was wondering about the job, drawing a picture of how much they care about recruiting, how skilled more or less the team could be, which technologies they used or even how interesting the position could be.
+When I did these tests as a candidate I was wondering about the job, drawing a picture of how much they care about recruiting, how skilled more or less the team could be, which technologies they used, or even how interesting the position could be.
 All of it just based on some technical tasks.

 These tests are usually the very first contact of the candidate with the engineering team and **the candidate will also evaluate the position and your team based on these assessments**.
 With that in mind, the technical assessment is even more important than the job description.